top of page

 Additionally, CTJ has won eight BOA regional or super regional championships.
 CTJ won the 2017 BOA San Antonio Super Regional, posting what was at the time the highest score ever recorded by a band at a BOA regional or super regional event.
 CTJ also took the Overall General Effect and Overall Musical Performance caption awards -- two of more than 60 marching captions the school has earned on the field.
 CTJ had top-five finishes at the San Antonio Super Regional each season between 2011 and 2018 and was a national finalist in 2011, 2016 2019, and 2021.

 The Johnson High School concert bands have achieved recognition for consistent superior and sweepstakes musical performances at the annual UIL Concert & Sight Reading Contest, and perform throughout the year at holiday and seasonal events.
-The Johnson Wind Ensemble is a three-time Texas Music Educators Association 6A Honor Band Finalist, with second-, third- and fourth-place finishes.
+The Johnson Wind Ensemble is a four-time Texas Music Educators Association 6A Honor Band Finalist, with second-, third-, fourth-, and fifth place finishes.
+Most recently, the Johnson Wind Ensemble earned fifth place in 2024.

 On January 1, 2014, the Claudia Taylor Johnson Band marched in the 125th annual Tournament of Roses Parade in Pasadena, California.
 In addition, CTJ received the 2014 John Phillip Sousa Foundation Sudler Shield Award for excellence in marching band.